10 Tips to Shake Away the Creativity Burnout and Find Artistic Inspiration

 4. Collect Reference Photos and Keep Them Organized

 This goes hand-in-hand with the previous one.

 Throughout the year, clip out and save any pictures that you like and that somehow inspire you.
 Store them in an organized way.
 I keep my digital files organized in folders on my laptop, and the hard copy ones in a binder, in sheet protectors.

 A great resource for reference photos are free online photo databases, make sure the images are licensed to allow derivative work.
 You can bookmark them in a specific folder. or you can Pin them and create a reference board on Pinterest.

 When you are lacking inspiration and ideas for new artwork, go through your photos and focus on what made you save them in the first place.
-Maybe you enjoyed the subject matter, maybe you loved the colors, or the composition/structure.
+Maybe you enjoyed the subject matter, maybe you loved the colors, or was it the composition/structure?

 Looking at the photos and their features, you may find the spark that lights the missing artistic flame and the productive energy flowing once again.

 When you are out of inspiration for your creations, drawing can be an effective icebreaker, and it is a great exercise anyway.